My Approach and Theoretical Framework to Counseling

 Being Human

 When emotions are not tended to, they can remain in the body and cause suffering.
 When aspects of our lives feel out of balance, anxiety and depression symptoms can show up as indicators.
-We regain balance in our lives by listening to our inner knowledge and by discovering ways to tend to emotions.
-We can feel alone while also striving for connection; we can experience the freedom to choose what we want for our lives while also being responsible for our choices; we can experience meaninglessness while seeking meaning.
+We regain balance in our lives by listening to our inner knowledge and by discovering ways to tend to ourselves.
+We can feel alone while also striving for connection.
+We can experience the freedom to choose what we want for our lives while also being responsible for our choices.
+We can experience meaninglessness while seeking meaning.

 “Out beyond ideas of wrongdoing and rightdoing there is a field.
 I’ll meet you there.”